When Is a Yellow Sticker Required for Motor Vehicles/Trailers in Ontario?

 If you own a vehicle and/or trailer in Ontario which fit the descriptions above and don’t have the Yellow Annual Safety Inspection Sticker, immediately have your vehicle/trailer inspected by an authorized “Motor Vehicle Inspection Station” like First PlaceTrailer to avoid potential fines.
 Fix and repair any items that do not comply to current safety standards.
 Once your vehicle/trailer has passed the inspection, affix the Yellow Annual Safety Inspection Sticker to the vehicle/trailer and have a copy of the certificate of inspection with you.

-Any commercial AND non-commercial vehicles that are being used to transport cargo or has a trailer in tow with the total gross weight, RGW, MGVWR OR the combined weight of the vehicle and towed trailer/converter dolly exceeding 4,500 kg or 9,920 lbs will require a yellow sticker.
+Any commercial vehicles that are being used to transport cargo or has a trailer in tow with the total gross weight, RGW, MGVWR OR the combined weight of the vehicle and towed trailer/converter dolly exceeding 4,500 kg or 9,920 lbs will require a yellow sticker.
 In some cases, both the vehicle and towed trailer/converter may require individual yellow stickers.
+Pickup trucks & trailers that are solely for personal use, has a Gross Vehicle Weight Rating of 6,500 kg or less and is fitted in its original, unmodified box (or has an unmodified replacement box that duplicates the one originally installed by the manufacturer) is exempted from requiring a yellow sticker.